complycube/complycube-php/README.md

 ### Integration Checklist

 When you’re done developing your ComplyCube integration and you’re ready to go live, refer to this [checklist](https://docs.complycube.com) to ensure you have covered all critical steps.

+## About ComplyCube

+[ComplyCube](https://www.complycube.com/en), the award-winning SaaS & API platform, specializes in innovative solutions for Identity Verification (IDV), Anti-Money Laundering (AML), and Know Your Customer (KYC) compliance.
+With a vast clientele across multiple industries such as financial services, transport, healthcare, e-commerce, cryptocurrency, FinTech, and telecoms, ComplyCube is a leading entity in the IDV domain.
+This ISO-certified platform is distinguished by its ability to integrate quickly across channels and the comprehensive nature of its service suite, including Low/No-Code solutions, extensive API, Mobile SDKs, Client Libraries, and seamless CRM integrations.